 Unfortunately, it is unlikely that the market will react. since the end of the ICO price regulation in 1989, all attempts to stop price crises on a global scale found little to no success.

 Specialty coffee roasters may claim that they pay a good price, far above the New York C market, but that’s just a small volume.
 Not all coffee is grown at the top of high mountains and most washed Arabica is sold against the C price (more on this in the next column).
 Fairtrade offers a bottom price for the coffee of $1.60 USD per pound for conventional washed Arabica ($1.90 for organic), but that, too, is a limited volume, and certified farmers only sell a third of their production as Fairtrade.
 Other certification schemes that don’t address the issue of base price, like Rainforest and UTZ, are challenged to make sustainability claims.

 In the two other major price crises over the past 30 years, prices held below 100 cents for five to seven years.
 What we’ve seen when that happens is farmers first cutting back on inputs, pesticides and other farm-related expenses.
 From there, the next step is often to cut back on education or other family expenses before, eventually cutting back on necessities such as food.
 The only other option beyond that is to abandon the farm altogether.

 So what does the price drop mean for farmers?
 I still have the image, burnt into my retinas, of seven poor coffee farmers who died in the Arizona desert in 2001, driven from their farm and their country by the low coffee prices.

-Since 1989, Jos Algra has worked as an exporter and consultant, with a focus on sustainable supply chains, management and organization, finance, trade and price risk management.
+Since 1989, Jos Algra has worked as an exporter, broker, researcher and consultant, with a focus on sustainable supply chains, management and organization, finance, trade and price risk management.
 With a focus on smallholder farmers, Algra has worked on behalf of producer organizations, ethical lenders and Fairtrade International, among others.